 Accelerating the substitution of hazardous chemicals and transition towards a safer circular economy

-In a previous newsletter article, we wrote about the potential risk of re-introducing harmful substances back into society in recycled products.
+In a previous newsletter article – Chemical safety in a circular economy –, we wrote about the potential risk of re-introducing harmful substances back into society in recycled products.

 It may seem clear that a product from recycled material should be as safe as a product from virgin material.
 However, in practice, it is often difficult to fully exclude the presence of hazardous substances in the former due to the mixed waste streams that serve as raw materials.

 Substances of Very High Concern

 Chemical substances that meet certain REACH criteria – such as being carcinogenic, toxic for reproduction, or persistent in the environment – may be proposed as SVHC (substance of very high concern).
 Listing a substance as an SVHC by the European Chemicals Agency (ECHA) is the first step in the procedure for authorization or restriction of the use of a chemical.

 Although these high concern substances can be considered unwanted due to their hazardous nature nowadays, they are used (and in the past in large quantities) due to their flame retardant, stabilizing, or other functional properties in plastics, furniture, building materials, and electronics.

 To avoid SVHC substances from ending up in toys, clothes, or food packaging made from recycled feedstock, these chemicals need to be tracked from manufacturing to waste.
 This way, waste processors and secondary manufacturers (recyclers) know if a waste product contains one or more of these substances and how to safely extract them from the waste streams.
 Bjorn Hansen, ECHA’s Executive Director says: